darakian/mini_markdown/README.md

 ## Status
 Markdown support is now feature complete with testing ongoing.
 Please report bugs as issues should you find any.
-All output is considered unstable for the time being.
+All output and interfaces are considered unstable for the time being.

 ## Usage